 This is how the double knitting of mittens began in Mazsalaca; mittens like this were not being made anywhere else.
 Rasma was followed in this work by Folk Art Master Ilga Vītola, who also learned to make double-knit mittens.

 Late in 1986, Rasma Āboltiņa was awarded the title of Folk Art Master.
-In the intervening thirty years, she has participated in countless exhibitions and annual fairs at The Ethnographic Open-Air Museum of Latvia.
+In the intervening thirty years, she has participated in countless exhibitions and annual fairs at the Ethnographic Open-Air Museum of Latvia.

 A masterclass in Safeguarding Mitten Knitting Traditions was held in the summer of 2009, with the work continuing in 2010, at the 3x3 Camp. Āboltiņa also participated in the Traditional Skills School and the Meet Your Master Artisan events presented by the Latvian National Centre for Culture.